 Carrots: For nutritious value, use 3 medium carrots, chopped.

-Celery: You will need 1 ½ cups of chopped celery to add some healthy fiber to this dish.
+Celery: You need 1 ½ cups of chopped celery for this dish.

-Onion: Using ½ cup of diced white onion gives this stew even more amazing flavor.
+Onion: Using ½ cup of diced white onion gives this stew amazing flavor.

-Onion soup mix: An easy way to season this stew is by using a 1-oz package of onion soup mix.
+Onion soup mix: An easy way to season this stew is with a 1-oz package of onion soup mix.

 Beef broth: The base of this stew broth is 4 cups of beef broth.

-Cream of mushroom soup: To help thicken the stew consistency, you will want to add in one 10.5-oz can of cream of mushroom soup.
+Cream of mushroom soup: You will want to add in one 10.5-oz can of cream of mushroom soup.

-Worcestershire sauce: 1 tsp of Worcestershire sauce will add a subtle sweet and tangy taste.
+Worcestershire sauce: 1 tsp of Worcestershire sauce will add a tangy taste.

-Peas: For more nutrients and a pop of color in this stew, you need 1 cup of frozen peas.
+Peas: Add in 1 cup of frozen peas.

-Parsley: Add in 1 TBSP of dried parsley to round out the flavor palette of this dish.
+Parsley: Use 1 TBSP of dried parsley to round out the flavor palette of this dish.

 Step by step on how to make Meatball Stew